8.4 Shade sails

 1. A shade sail is to be installed above a deck at the first storey level of a dwelling located in the middle of a large rural property.
 The proposed shade sail has a total area of 20 square metres and meets all Building Code requirements.

 2. A shade sail is to be erected above a sandpit at a childcare centre.
-The proposed shade sail has a total area of 42 square metres and is 2 metres away from the nearest boundary.
+The proposed shade sail has a total area of 42 square metres and is two metres away from the nearest boundary.

 3. A number of shade sails, each 12 square metres in size, are to be erected in a public park.
+These will not be closer than one metre to a legal boundary.

 5. An old shade sail, 20 square metres in size, above a patio at ground level is to be replaced with a shade sail of 30 square metres.